Open-Sn/opensn/README.md

   <img src="doc/HTMLimages/CoolPics/banner.png" width="700">
 </p>

-# openSn #
+# OpenSn #

-openSn is a large-scale scientific simulation engine being developed at Texas A&M University as part of a research study on massively parallel algorithms for modeling and simulation.
-Currently, the main physics modules of openSn deal with solving the linear Boltzmann equation and diffusion-reaction physics.
+OpenSn is a large-scale scientific simulation engine being developed at Texas A&M University as part of a research study on massively parallel algorithms for modeling and simulation.
+The main physics modules of OpenSn deal with solving the linear Boltzmann equation and diffusion-reaction physics.

 Please visit the links below where you will find: